aleksesm/svd_image_compression/README.md

 ## How It Works

-SVD decomposes an image matrix into three matrices: \(A = U \Sigma V^T\) By keeping only the first **k** singular values, we approximate the image while significantly reducing its size.
+SVD decomposes an image matrix into three matrices: A = U * S * V' By keeping only the first **k** singular values, we approximate the image while significantly reducing its size.

 ### **Compression Rate and k Selection**